adikira/swgoh/README.md

 2. Install SWGOH in the NOX instance (from the Google Play Store).
 3. Launch SWGOH.
 4. Go to Store.
-5. Go to purchase Bronzium Data cards with Ally points.
+5. Go to purchase Bronzium Data Cards with Ally points.
-6. Overlay a key, **Q**, over the button to buy
+6. Overlay a key, **Q**, over the button to buy Bronzium Data Cards (there is an icon on the left of the NOX screen that lets you click a point on the screen and a assign a key to it so that when you press that key NOX will generate a mouse click in that point).
     -   It needs to be *Q* to match what's in the AHK script, else you need to change in both places.
     -   Place the *Q* in the center of the button (it needs to fall on the *Continue* button when you get a shard).
 If it gets stuck on *Continue* and doesn't progress then you need to reposition the *Q*.
 7. Install AHK (auto hot key) from <https://www.autohotkey.com/>.